hashgraph/hedera-local-node/docs/custom-sub-system-configs.md

 | RELAY_WS_SUBSCRIPTION_LIMIT                    | Maximum amount of subscriptions per single connection. |
 | RELAY_MIRROR_NODE_GET_CONTRACT_RESULTS_RETRIES | Maximun amount of retries to repeat on `GetContractResults` `contracts/results/` requests when fetching contract results after eth_sendRawTransaction submission. *Note that this in addition and multiplies the configured Axios retries values.    |

-# Mirror Node configurations
+# Mirror Node configuration

 The configuration file of the Mirror Node is stored in `compose-network/mirror-node/application.yml`

-> **_NOTE:_**  Please not that settings below are just the one present in the Local node's `application.yml` file.
+> **_NOTE:_**  Please note that settings below are just the ones present in the Local node's `application.yml` file.
 For complete reference and default values (including for REST API, REST Java API, Rosetta API, Web3 API) please review: [Mirror Node Configuration](https://github.com/hashgraph/hedera-mirror-node/blob/main/docs/configuration.md)

 ## Importer

 The following table lists the available properties along with their default values.

 | Name                                                                             | Default                                              | Description                                                                                                                                                                                                                                                        |